JL1172/schema-crafterjs-npm/README.md

 # SchemaCrafterJs

 SchemaCrafterJs is a lightweight and strongly-typed form validation package designed for use with TypeScript.
 It allows you to define schemas for your form fields and validate payloads against these schemas.
-This package has no dependencies or dependents, making it easy to integrate into your projects.
+This package has one dependency and no dependents, making it easy to integrate into your projects.

 ## Installation